a11ywatch/a11ywatch/.github/PULL_REQUEST_TEMPLATE/PULL_REQUEST.md

   Share any open issues this PR references or otherwise describe the motivation to submit this pull request.
  -->

 **Closes Issues:**

 - ISSUE URL

 ## Checklist:

 <!--
-	Thank you for contributing to CircleCI Orbs! before submitting your a request, please go through the following items and place an x in the [ ] if they have been completed -->
+	Thank you for contributing to A11yWatch!
+	before submitting your a request, please go through the following items and place an x in the [ ] if they have been completed -->

 - [ ] All new jobs, commands, executors, parameters have descriptions.
 - [ ] Usage Example version numbers have been updated.
-- [ ] Changelog has been updated.